michaelmayer-hpe/Labs/Docker/README.md

 EOF
 ```

-The above file define our application.

-We can see, we have a web service that is built from our Dockerfile, port 80 is exposed and /data is mapped.
+The above file asks to docker compose to define a web service that will be built from our Dockerfile, to expose port 80 and to map /data on the host to /data in the container.

-We can start our application now, using:
+We can now start our application using:
 ```
-docker-compose up -d
+`#` **`docker-compose up -d`**
 Creating network "owncloud_default" with the default driver Creating owncloud_web_1

-docker ps
+`#` **`docker ps`**
 CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS              PORTS                NAMES
 2573be6f1401        owncloud_web        "/bin/sh -c '/usr/sbi"   35 seconds ago      Up 34 seconds       0.0.0.0:80->80/tcp   owncloud_web_1
 ```

-Our application is started and should work the same way as previously.
-However the way to start the application is munch simpler as we don't need to know ports and storage mapping.
+Our application is thus started and should work the same way as previously.
+However it is munch simpler as we don't need to precise ports and storage mapping, and this information can be managed in configuration through the YAML file.

 You can also note that the container name is defined like `application_service_number` (owncloud_web_1)

-Stop the application:
+Now stop the application:

 ```
-docker-compose down
+`#` **`docker-compose down`**
 Stopping owncloud_web_1 ... done
 Removing owncloud_web_1 ... done
 Removing network owncloud_default
 ```

-Note : the container is automatically removed.
+Check what happens to the container.

 Ok that's cool, but it is not really a big change.

-## Going farther with docker-compose.yml
+## Going further with docker-compose.yml

 If we look at our owncloud application, we are using an internal sqlite database.
 This was defined during the setup phase.

-As mentioned by the setup (below), this is convenient for small installation, but for larger ones it is better to use mysql/mariadb or postgres.
+As mentioned during the setup (below), this is convenient for a limited installation, but for larger ones it is better to use mysql/mariadb or postgres.

 ![Owncloud sqlite setup](/Docker/img/owncloud_setup.png)

 In order to install owncloud on another database:
-1. Wipe `config.php` to have the setup page proposed by the application.
+   1. Wipe `config.php` to have the setup page proposed again by the application.
-2. Add `php-mysql` module to the Dockerfile.
+   2. Add the `php-mysql` package to your Dockerfile in the relevant part.
    3. Start the application but use `docker-compose up -d --build` to force the rebuild of the Dockerfile.

 ![Owncloud sqlite setup](/Docker/img/owncloud_setup_db.png)

-Instead of building our own mariadb container built from scratch like we did for owncloud, we will use the official docker one.
+Instead of building our own mariadb container from scratch like we did for owncloud, we will use the official docker one.

 Of course it requires some information about the compose-file format, documentation can be found here: https://docs.docker.com/compose/compose-file and the image itself here: https://hub.docker.com/_/mariadb

   1. Try to modify `docker-compose.yml` to add a db service based on the mariadb official images.
-2. We need to feel the database parameters fields (user, password etc...).
+  2. We need to provide the database parameters fields (user, password etc...).
 Hint: Look at the mariadb container environment variables. **Discuss with your trainer if you're stuck !**
   3. What is the hostname of our container ?
 Hint: Look at the link directive.

 If you manage to configure the mariadb container and use it with owncloud, then your docker-compose.yml should look like this:
 ```